-- Drowning/submersion commonly associated with hypothermia. - Even profound bradycardias may be sufficient in setting of severe hypothermia and decreased O2 demand - Good outcomes after even prolonged hypothermic arrest are possible, therefore patients with suspected hypothermia should generally be transported to the hospital. - BLS: pulse and respirations may be very slow and difficult to detect if patient is severely hypothermic.
-If no definite pulse, and no signs of life, begin CPR - · If not breathing, start rescue breathing - · ALS: advanced airway and resuscitation medications are indicated
+- Drowning/submersion commonly associated with hypothermia. - In the moderate to severe hypothermic patient rough extrication can lead to cardiac irritability and destabilization into ventricular fibrillation.
+This includes sudden position change or rough handling so extrication should be rapid but gentle. - Even profound bradycardias may be sufficient in setting of severe hypothermia and decreased O2 demand. - Good outcomes after even prolonged hypothermic arrest are possible, therefore patients with suspected hypothermia should generally be transported to the hospital. - BLS: pulse and respirations may be very slow and difficult to detect if patient is severely hypothermic.
+If no definite pulse, and no signs of life, begin CPR. - ALS: advanced airway and resuscitation medications are indicated.